It can be watched here.

 - Manly Gay: Achilles is a strong, bearded, muscular and loud warrior here, while Patroclus is clean-shaven and a tad more effeminate.

-- Neck Snap: How Achilles kills Hector here.
+- Neck Snap: Achilles kills Hector by snapping his neck here.

 - No Name Given: Achilles' mother, the nymph Thetis, appears in the short, but she isn't named.